Bria-AI/ComfyUI-BRIA-API/Readme.md

 ### **Tailored Gen**
 This node is used to generate using a trained tailored model.
 It is designed to preserve the visual characteristics and ensure style fidelity established during model training.

-<h2> Image Editing Nodes </h2>
+## Image Editing Nodes

-Edit and enhance images with tools for resizing, cropping, background editing, and object removal, with support for masks and captions.[[API docs](https://bria-ai-api-docs.redoc.ly/tag/Image-Editing)]
+These nodes modify specific parts of images, enabling adjustments, while maintaining the integrity of the rest of the image.[[API docs](https://bria-ai-api-docs.redoc.ly/tag/Image-Editing)]

 ### **Eraser**
 This node is used to remove specific objects or areas from an image by providing a mask.
 Powered by BRIA's ControlNet inpainting [[🤗model card](https://huggingface.co/briaai/BRIA-2.3-ControlNet-Inpainting)] [[🤗HF demo](https://huggingface.co/spaces/briaai/BRIA-Eraser-API)].